-The graphic above shows how IPv4 ranges has been exhausted at a fast rate in all zones.
+The graphic above shows how IPv4 ranges have been exhausted at a fast rate in all regions.
 Even so, the popularization of the IPv6 protocol is advancing too slowly.
-One of the reasons is the slow adoption of IPv6 by ADSL and Fiber optics providers, who should be the main responsible organizations to ensure its adoption so that all users start navigating natively with the new protocol.
+One of the reasons is the slow adoption of IPv6 by ADSL and Fiber optics providers, who should be the main responsible organizations to ensure its adoption so that all users start navigating natively with the new protocol

 Transition from IPv4 to IPv6 within Europe

 Adoption rates vary significantly within Europe.
 While the adoption rate in some countries is close to 50% or even above — Belgium (61,95%), Germany (52,02%) and Greece (51,16%) — other countries are far below 10% — Spain (2,85%), Italy (4,72%) and Croatia (5,91%), among others.
 Check the world’s IPv6 adoption map for further details.

 What about IPv5?